tueimage/essential-skills/python-essentials.md

 that the error messages Python gives are actually useful in your quest for a working script.
 And if you still do not understand what is wrong, the chance is high someone on StackOverflow or Reddit has already figured it out.

+Error messages are also called 'Exceptions' in Python because they deal with 'exceptional conditions'.

+Some Python libraries (more on those later) can also display warnings.
+These are there to warn you of less than ideal conditions of your code.
+For example, a warning message may say that the code is unnecessarily slow, or that the functions or classes (more on those later as well) you are using have been deprecated: they will be removed in future versions of the library and you should stop using them.
+Warnings will not stop your code from running, but it may be wise to understand what they are about to make sure your code is in good shape.
+Again, looking up the warning online is the best start of understanding what is going on.

 ## Variables and classes